leportella/v3/_posts/2017-11-22-pandas-cheat-list.md

   print row()
 ```

-<h2 id='unique-ocurrences'>How to count the ocurrences of each unique values on a DF column</h2>
+<h2 id='unique-ocurrences'>How to count the ocurrences of each unique values on a Series</h2>

 ```python
 df[column].value_counts()